MTtankkeo/web_separated/README.md

 # web_separated
 This web package allows you to define row and column spacing consistently and simply.

-> Simplifying the layout configuration processes.
+> It simplifies the layout configuration process by allowing you to set consistent spacing with ease,
 > And the example doesn't work in the local environment.

 ## Useble